raspberrypilearning/jam-worksheets/traffic-lights/README.md

 - [Scratch 2](traffic-lights-scratch2.md)
 - [EduBlocks](traffic-lights-edublocks.md)

+## What you will need

+- Traffic lights kit (e.g. pi-stop) OR:
+    - breadboard
+    - 3 x LEDs (green, yellow and red)
+    - 3 x resistors
+    - 4 x male-to-female jumper wires

 ## Preparation

 If you have pi-stops, no preparation is required - just hand out pi-stops, and port labels if you have them.

 If using LEDs and a breadboard, you may want to wire this up before starting, or give them a diagram to wire it up themselves.

+If using the EduBlocks version, you'll need to install EduBlocks:

+    ```bash
+    curl -sSL get.edublocks.org | bash
+    ```

 ## Notes